top of page

 The students created an award-winning documentary that revealed that during King’s time in Simsbury, he witnessed a desegregated world for the first time.
 The small town held a promise for a different kind of society where everyone is treated equally.
 The documentary became nationally acclaimed when it was reported by the CBS Evening News.

-The centerpiece of the MLK in CT Memorial is a group of five glass panels, each with text that explains an aspect of Martin Luther King's life history — the memorial is located on the front lawn of the Simsbury Free Library
+The centerpiece of the MLK in CT Memorial is a group of five glass panels with text explaining an aspect of Martin Luther King's life history — the memorial is located on the front lawn of the Simsbury Free Library

 In 2011, students came up with the idea to commemorate King’s time here in the Farmington Valley and erect a memorial, and a decade later that idea has come to fruition.